 My approach to therapy is not a one size fits all.
 As long as I see someone is in the right place to work with me, I adapt my way of working to each client’s unique process.

 It’s about healing core pain

-Most of the problems we have in life are secondary pain products of the main issue, which is our unhealed core pain.
-I have found this to be the case whatever issues my clients present, be it addictions, anxiety, burnout, relationship problems, lack of confidence, and most other things.
-When we have unhealed core pain driving us, we live life in two main forms of adaptation.
+Most of the problems we have in life are secondary pain.
+Secondary pain is a product of unhealed core pain.
+I have found this to be the case whatever issues my clients present.
+Addictions, anxiety, burnout, relationship problems, lack of confidence, and most human struggles, are more symptoms of deeper problems than the problems themselves.
+If you want to deal with the symptoms, it is wise to work on their root cause.
+Otherwise, when unhealed core pain is driving us, we find ourselves living life in two forms of adaptation.

 Living into core pain

 Sometimes we live into our core pain, re-enforcing it through addictions, toxic relationships, and self limiting behaviours.
 We do this because we believe that’s all we deserve!

 Sometimes we live out of our core pain by pushing for career success, personal achievements, and maintaining a ‘positive vibes only’ outlook on life!
 Because this striving is driven by unhealed core pain and not authentic self origination, it is not sustainable.
 I have sat with many successful and high achieving people who suffer chronically with burnout and overwhelm due to the strain of self-avoidance that comes from living out of core pain.

 The problem is, we have lost connection with ourselves and live in disunity.
 In disunity, our minds will not allow our bodies felt experience, our emotions, into conscious awareness.
 Looking back at painful early life experiences, through our adult lenses, it is easy to reframe and even dismiss them, “My parents did the best they could… I was a difficult child… my teacher was a man of his time… I didn’t have it as bad as some kids!”